Spartronics FRC Team 4915

 While the 2018-2019 Competition Season may not have been our most successful, as we didn’t make it to Worlds, the team still considers it a very valuable year.
 For the first time, Spartronics built two robots!
 While only one of these identical robots could actually go on to compete, having two robots gave us more time for the robot to be tested and for drive team to practice.
 The support from our community was also stronger than ever – 28 sponsors supported us!

 Now in our seventh year and our fifth year as 100% student led, Spartronics fields a team of 48 students, 17 professional mentors, and our Coach Chee.
 We’re excited about this year’s game, Destination Deep Space, and hope to have a great Competition Season!

 More than robots

 Since our inception, Spartronics 4915 has grown to be so much more than just building robots: we have evolved as a team through our own internal development (diversity, expansion, and transition to student leadership), and our community impacts (as they have evolved with us).
 We know that we are a young team, but we are passionate about our cause and have already become more than the sum of our parts.
-The years before us are exciting, and now 4915 approaches its future “Full STEAM Ahead” as our 2016 season’s slogan so aptly says.
+The years before us are exciting, and now 4915 hopes to venture into the unknown just like the roots in Destination Deep Space.